The Mark II Purple Singles

 The Mark II Purple Singles is a compilation album by Deep Purple.
 The album was released in 1979.
-It claimed to be MkII not just because it was the second line-up of the band but also because it was the second Deep Purple singles album after Singles As & Bs.
-The tracks were recorded during 1971 and 1972.
+It claimed to be Mark II both because it focused solely on the second line-up of the band and because it was intended as a second volume to the previous year's The Deep Purple Singles A's and B's.
 A version with purple vinyl is also available.

 The original sleeve notes by Geoff Barton claimed that "Smoke on the Water" was a different recording to the one from Made in Japan.
 He wrote: "Blackmore chooses to play the solo straight, without the embellishments that, for me, marred the other officially available live version [on Made in Japan]."
 In fact it is the same recording, edited.

 Track listing

 All songs written by Blackmore/Gillan/Glover/Lord/Paice.